diskerror/Typed/README.md

 * Insure every member be the same type.
 * Silently cast assigned data in the most obvious way.
 * Implement “toArray” to return a deeply transformed PHP associative array.
-* Handle the functions *serialize* and *json_encode* appropriately.
+* Handle the functions *json_encode* and *bsonSerialize* appropriately.

 # DateTime and Date

 These classes add convenience methods to the built-in PHP **DateTime** class.
 This includes the *__toString* method that returns a date-time string formatted for the initValue MySQL date-time format.
+This includes fractional seconds to the microsecond.

 # SqlStatement